isomerpages/moe-stgabrielssec/_c-c-e/Values Education/Sexuality Education.md

 (ii) To help students know themselves and build healthy and rewarding relationships through the acquisition of&nbsp;**social and emotional skills**&nbsp;of self-awareness, management of their thoughts, feelings and behaviours, development of empathy for others, possession of effective communication, problem-solving and decision-making skills; and

-(iii) To help students develop a moral compass, respect for themselves and for others as sexual beings, premised on the family as the basic unit of society, through the inculcation of&nbsp;**positive mainstream values and attitudes**&nbsp;about sexuality.&nbsp;
+(iii) To help students develop a moral compass, respect for themselves and for others as sexual beings, premised on the family as the basic unit of society, through the inculcation of&nbsp;**positive mainstream values and attitudes** &amp; about sexuality.

 The key messages of Sexuality Education are: